 - To strengthen the local church.

-A Festival or Celebration is much larger than the few days of the actual event.
-While the evangelistic services are the most visible aspect of the Festival, they are not the only part.
-It all begins with local Christians praying and working behind the scenes to prepare the way for the Festival.
-Long after the event is over, area churches carry on the work, discipling those who came to faith during the Festival.
+It all begins with local Christians praying and working behind the scenes preparing for the Celebration.
+Long after the event, area churches carry on the work—discipling those who came to faith during the Celebration.

-A Festival or Celebration is built upon the principles and experience of Billy Graham Crusades.
-From the earliest days of preparation to post-Festival follow-up, it follows the God-blessed pattern developed over the years by Billy Graham and his team.
-A Franklin Graham Festival isn’t just in the community a few days and then gone.
-It’s a Spirit-led process that begins months, even years, before, through the efforts of people like you, and it continues to affect and shape lives for years afterward—and for eternity!
+A Celebration is built upon the principles and experience of Billy Graham Crusades, following the God-blessed pattern developed over the years by Billy Graham and his team.
+A Will Graham Celebration isn’t simply in the community a few days and then gone.
+It’s a Spirit-led process that begins months, even years, before through the efforts of people like you.
+Lives are affected and changed for years afterward—and for eternity!

-Through the Bring a Friend program, a Franklin Graham Festival uses individual evangelism in a mass setting.
+Through the Bring a Friend program, a Will Graham Celebration uses individual evangelism in a mass setting.
 It strengthens and builds local congregations through involvement and training opportunities.

-Here are six ways a Festival or Celebration can benefit you and your church:
+Here are six ways a Celebration can benefit you and your church:

-Prayer Without prayer, we could not survive as Christians nor would we ever hold a Festival or Celebration.
-Every aspect of the Festival or Celebration directs believers toward prayer—determined, heartfelt, ceaseless prayer.
+Prayer Without prayer, we could not survive as Christians nor would we ever hold a Celebration.
+Every aspect of the Celebration directs believers toward prayer—determined, heartfelt, ceaseless prayer.

 Evangelism Training Many committed Christians have never shared their faith because they don’t know how or they are afraid.
-The Christian Life and Witness classes teach Christians how to effectively and confidently present the Gospel.
-The classes also prepare believers to pray with people who come forward at the Festival.
+The Christian Life and Witness course teaches Christians how to effectively and confidently present the Gospel.
+The classes also prepare believers to pray with people who come forward at the Celebration.

-Spiritual Renewal As Christians prepare for the Festival, bring friends and family to the meetings, and worship with other believers, the Lord can bring renewal into individual lives and congregations.
+Spiritual Renewal As Christians prepare for the Celebration, bring friends and family to events, and worship with other believers, the Lord can bring renewal into individual lives and congregations.

 Christian Unity The church is never stronger than when it is united with one common goal, to proclaim the Gospel of Jesus Christ.
-Lasting relationships and bonds are formed in the development of the Festival or Celebration that unite churches in the community.
+Lasting relationships and bonds are formed in planning for the Celebration that unite community churches.

-New Christians in Local Churches The Festival process is designed to bring new believers into churches where their spiritual growth is encouraged.
+New Christians in Local Churches The Celebration process is designed to bring new believers into churches where their spiritual growth is encouraged.
 New Christians add vitality to congregational life and worship.